Profile for Shelly Lesher

 I serve as the Director of the Conference Experience for Undergraduate (CEU) program for the Division of Nuclear Physics (DNP) as part of the American Physical Society (APS) and was elected to the DNP Executive Committee for a two-year term starting in 2023.
 In 2020 I was elected a Fellow of the American Physical Society

-In 2021 I was appointed Director of the UWL McNair Scholars Program.
+From 2021 - 2024 I served as the Director of the UWL McNair Scholars Program.

 Research and publishing